UPDATE: out now on PS4/PS5 and Nintendo Switch!

 Environmental puzzles will hinder the Crow's progress throughout these areas, and while most are simple, they are rewarding and offer more of a challenge when simultaneously trying to fend off hordes of enemies.
 Secrets also litter every location, which are cleverly hidden in plain sight.
 For example, navigating around a corner will consequently turn the entire world around you, and reveal objects that previously could not be seen.
 Exploration truly rewards curiosity, and observant players will have the chance to obtain unique collectibles, new weapons, and upgrades to help the Crow along the journey.

 After exploring each main area, the map eventually branches off into smaller, more intricate locations that have the feeling of a "dungeon" reminiscent of earlier Zelda titles.
 Three main dungeons feature throughout the game, each themed around the overarching tyrants.
 The gameplay here is quite traditional: collect several keys, solve small puzzles in each room, fight challenging enemies, and collect the souls of four deceased crows to unlock a door and progress further.
 After unlocking these doors, the Crow will gain a unique ability, allowing access to deeper areas of the dungeon and then to the boss that awaits menacingly at the end.
-I couldn't help but be reminded of A Link to the Past or Minish Cap in this design, which is truly a compliment to the gameplay.
+I couldn't help but be reminded of A Link to the Past or Minish Cap in this design, which is truly a compliment to the gameplay, making the game feel incredibly at home on Nintendo Switch.

 Once a new ability has been obtained, previous areas of the world will become accessible, which is a clever way to promote backtracking and replayability without making it seem tedious or forced upon the player.
 Exploration too is key!
 By returning and further exploring a location, the Crow may become more powerful, particularly through collecting bundles of souls or health/magic expansions that are hidden in bird-shaped shrines.